Angel Hsu: Education

 Hsu's parents immigrated to South Carolina from Taiwan.

 Hsu holds bachelor's degrees in biology and political science from Wake Forest University, a master's degree in environmental policy from the University of Cambridge, and a doctorate degree in forestry and environmental studies from Yale University.
 Her interest shifted from biology to public policy after researching insect-plant interactions in the Costa Rican rain forest.

 Hsu has been married to Carlin Rosengarten since 29 May 2016.

 Career

 Hsu has worked with the World Resources Institute in Washington, D.C.
 Hsu also worked at Yale-NUS College before becoming an assistant professor of Public Policy and the Environment, Ecology and Energy Program (E3P) at the University of North Carolina at Chapel Hill.

 Hsu is the founder and principal investigator of the Data-Driven EnviroLab (Data-Driven Lab), an interdisciplinary and international group of researchers working to strengthen environmental policy, founded in 2015.

 Research

-Hsu's research deals with environmental decision-making.
-She has worked to foster cooperation between China and the United States on climate issues, and with corporations and local governments to coordinate reduction of carbon emissions.
-She uses quantitative methods to study the impact of policy, transparency and accountability and the actions of individuals, companies, cities and countries.
+Hsu's research deals with environmental decision-making. and she uses quantitative methods to study the impact of policy, transparency and accountability and the actions of individuals, companies, cities and countries.